quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 :p What does Precup and Perkins' work reveal about semi-gradient Sarsa?
 ??x
-Precup and Perkins showed that while linear semi-gradient Sarsa with \(\epsilon\)-greedy action selection may not converge in the traditional sense, it can enter a bounded region close to the optimal solution.
+Precup and Perkins showed that while linear semi-gradient Sarsa with $\epsilon$-greedy action selection may not converge in the traditional sense, it can enter a bounded region close to the optimal solution.
 This is significant because it provides a practical approach for learning value functions even when convergence cannot be guaranteed.

 ---
 #### Episodic n-step Semi-gradient Sarsa
-Episodic n-step semi-gradient Sarsa is based on the forward Sarsa(\(\lambda\)) algorithm of van Seijen (2016).
+Episodic n-step semi-gradient Sarsa is based on the forward Sarsa($\lambda$) algorithm of van Seijen (2016).
 The empirical results presented here are unique to the second edition of this text.

 :p What distinguishes episodic n-step semi-gradient Sarsa from traditional semi-gradient methods?
 ??x